smartsheet-platform/smartsheet-csharp-sdk/README.md

 ```
 A simple, but complete sample application project is here: https://github.com/smartsheet-samples/csharp-read-write-sheet

+## Contributing
+If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.
+[More info here.](https://help.github.com/articles/using-pull-requests)

 ## Support
 If you have any questions or issues with this SDK please post on [StackOverflow using the tag "smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.